Of: Anna Liljelund Hedqvist, Ian Christoplos and Jessica Rothman

 August 30, 2013, Debate

-Of: Anna Liljelund Hedqvist, Ian Christoplos, Janet Vähämäki, Jessica Rothman and Therese Brolin
+Of: Anna Liljelund Hedqvist, Ian Christoplos, Janet Vähämäki, Jessica Rothman and Theresa Brolin

 Focus on results in international development cooperation does not necessarily mean better results.
 On the contrary, it can be counterproductive.
 We who work with the issues are obliged to inform decision-makers about this.
 That is the opinion of Janet Vähämäki, Anna Liljelund Hedqvist, Jessica Rothman, Ian Christoplos and Therese Brolin